jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Instance/Modify-Instance-Spec.md

   - Expansion and shrinkage are supported at the same time
   - To guarantee system stability, the disk size shall be greater than or equal to the original size after adjustment

+- PostgreSQL
+  - Expansion and shrinkage are supported at the same time
+  - In order to ensure the stability of the system, the size of the adjusted disk can only be greater than or equal to the space used by the original disk, and some extra bucket shall be additionally reserved to prevent the instance from becoming read-only after the shrinkage is completed

 ## Operation Steps
 1. There are to entries, including
     * List page: Select the target instance and click **More** -> **Upgrade Configuration/Resize** in the Actions column